RRZE-HPC/ThePerformanceLogbook/Examples/hpcg-benchmark/logbook.md

 ------------------------------------------------------------------------------>
 ## Analysis JE-1.4

-The data volume is very well dominated by loads.
+The data volume is dominated by loads.
 Total memory bandwidth for single core execution is around 9 GB/s.
 This is significantly higher than the 5.8 GB/s reported by HPCG.
 This means that the benchmark does not see the full bandwidth.
 This is an indication that not all of the data transferred from main memory is also consumed.
 The suspicion is that the performance pattern **Excess Data Volume** applies.
-OK, so next I cheated :-).
-Next step would be to confirm this assumption and compute the exptected memory volume from a code analysis and compare it to the measured data volume.
-Still I found [slides](https://www.alcf.anl.gov/files/Performance_Tuning.pdf) on optimizing HPCG by IBM and they found out that the reference data allocation actually calls new for every single line of the matrix, and the allocated size is small (number of nonzeros per row).
-This may lead to more memory fragmentation and could explain the lower bandwidth observed by the benchmark itself.
-Memory fragmentation has two consequences.
-Because the memory hardware prefetcher gets in the data on a per 4k page granularity it may fetch more data as actually required.
-Still this does not explain that the measured memory bandwidth was also a bit lower than the bandwidth measured with the synthetic load benchmark.
+In the [slides](https://www.alcf.anl.gov/files/Performance_Tuning.pdf) on optimizing HPCG by IBM  they found out that the reference data allocation actually calls new for every single line of the matrix, and the allocated size is small (number of nonzeros per row).
+This may lead to more memory fragmentation that may influence the hardware prefetcher as well as cause TLB overhead.
-This can be caused by the fact that the overhead for hardware prefetching scales with the number of pages you touch.
-It takes a short latency until the hardware prefetcher is triggered to fetch the whole page.
-Also the bandwidth reported by the benchmark is for the overall execution, which also contains data access patterns other than load only.

 <!-----------------------------------------------------------------------------
 Document all changes with  filepath:linenumber and explanation what was changed